secretstartups/handbook/people-group/acceptable-use-policy/index.html.md

 ### Return of GitLab-Owned Assets

-All GitLab-owned computing resources must be [returned](/handbook/people-group/offboarding/#returning-property-to-gitlab) upon separation from the company.
+Unless otherwise agreed, all GitLab-owned computing resources, regardless of the value of the asset, must be [returned](/handbook/people-group/offboarding/#returning-property-to-gitlab) upon separation from the company.

 ### Bring-Your-Own-Device (BYOD)